Der-Henning/tgtg/README.md

 ## Installation

 You can install this tool on any computer.
-It is recommended to install the tool on a NAS like Synology or a Raspberry Pi.
+For 24/7 notifications I recommended to install the tool on a NAS like Synology or a Raspberry Pi.
 You can also use a virtual cloud server.
 Starting at 1,00 €/Month at Strato.de or try AWS free tier.

 If you have any problems or questions feel free to create an issue.